hexa2k9/ExceptionHandler/README.md

 By default this ExceptionHandler will care about uncaught Exceptions.
 If you want to send Slack Messages for Exceptions you handled you can use this like `\ExceptionHandler::handleException($exception, true);` to get notified.
 ExceptionHandler will not `die()` in this case.

-You can even use ExdeptionHandler to just send Notifications.
-This feels a little weired however: `\ExceptionHandler::handleException(new \Exception('I\'m some text to send to Slack.'), true)`;
+You can even use ExceptionHandler to just send Notifications.
+This feels a little weird however: `\ExceptionHandler::handleException(new \Exception('I\'m some text to send to Slack.'), true)`;